-- The cyst shows sign of infection, such as inflammation, redness, or feels too warm to the touch
+- It shows sign of infection, such as inflammation, redness, or feels too warm to the touch

-First, an incision is made in the cyst.
-The cyst incision is where the doctor cuts a small opening in the cyst and the excision consists of the complete surgical removal of the cyst or the removal of the cyst wall.
+- First, they make an incision in the cyst.
+An incision is where the doctor cuts a small opening in the cyst, and an excision is when they do a surgical removal of the cyst or the cyst wall.

-It is rare that sebaceous cysts or their removal cause complications.
-Never try to open, squeeze, or drain the cyst on your own, and since it can lead to infection, it should be done in a doctor’s office.
+It’s rare for sebaceous cysts or their removal to cause any major complications.
+But never try to open, squeeze, or drain the cyst on your own.
+This can lead to infection, so it always needs to be done in a doctor’s office.

-Fortunately, sebaceous cysts are more bothersome than dangerous, and treating them with natural remedies and changing our lifestyles is usually all that’s necessary to alleviate the symptoms.
-However, keep in mind that natural cures for sebaceous cysts do not work all the time; some cysts don’t respond to natural remedies and require conventional treatment.
+Fortunately, sebaceous cysts are more annoying than they are dangerous.
+Treating them with natural remedies and changing your lifestyle is usually all it takes to get rid of them.
+Just remember that natural cures for sebaceous cysts don’t always work.
+Some cysts don’t respond to natural remedies and require more conventional treatment.

-If you have a sebaceous cyst and it is not causing you pain or discomfort, treat it using humid heat, herbal supplements, homeopathic remedies, and/or lifestyle changes before turning to surgical procedures to see if they will resolve the problem.
+If you have a sebaceous cyst and it’s not causing you pain or discomfort, try using moist heat, herbal supplements, homeopathic remedies, and/or making lifestyle changes.
+Surgery should always be a last resort